+NOTE: The update message can include other information to be updated and it can be an implementation specific heartbeat message.

 3. The CAPIF core function provides a service API publish response to the API publishing function indicating success or failure result and triggers notifications to subscribed API invokers as described in subclause 8.8.4.
+Along with the success result, the CAPIF core function may provide an authorized heartbeat timestamp.